Liu Yaxiong

 Liu Yaxiong (October 1901 - February 21, 1988, 刘亚雄), also named Liu Jingsheng (刘静升), Liu Mingqu (刘名劬), hailing from Xing County, Shanxi Province, was a Chinese female revolutionary and politician.
-She has a son Liu Jiyuan.
+She had a son Liu Jiyuan.

 Biography

 First Nationalist-Communist Civil War

 During her youth, Liu Yaxiong was motivated by her father, Liu Shaobai, and engaged in the student movement while attending the Taiyuan Women's Normal School (now Taiyuan Foreign Language School).
 In 1923, she enrolled at the Beijing Women's Normal University, where she served as a leader of the student union.
 From 1924 to 1926, she played a pivotal role in initiating and leading the resistance against the administration of the Women's Normal University and the Ministry of Education under the Beiyang Warlords' Government, garnering support from figures such as Lu Xun and Feng Yuxiang, ultimately achieving victory.
 In early 1926, Liu Yaxiong became a member of the Chinese Communist Party (CCP), and in September 1926, the CCP sent her to pursue studies at Moscow Sun Yat-sen University in the Soviet Union.
 By the end of 1928, she returned to China and participated in CCP clandestine activities under the guidance of Zhou Enlai, the then head of the Organization Department of the Chinese Communist Party.

 In February 1931, Liu Yaxiong was appointed secretary-general of the Hebei Provincial Committee of the Chinese Communist Party.
 In April 1931, she was apprehended and incarcerated in Tianjin due to a traitor's informant, enduring severe torture before her release.
 In January 1933, she assumed the role of secretary-general of the Publicity Department of the Jiangsu Provincial Committee of the Chinese Communist Party.
 Following the arrest and heroic death of her husband, Chen Yuandao, at Yuhuatai, Nanjing, in April 1933, Liu Yaxiong entrusted her surviving son, Chen Jiyuan, to his father, Liu Shaobai, for upbringing.
 In September 1935, she operated clandestinely within the Shanxi Special Committee.

 In October 1936, the Northern Bureau of the CCP Central Committee established the Open Working Committee of Shanxi Province, appointing Bo Yibo as secretary.
 As a committee member, she participated in overseeing the Sacrifice for National Salvation League and the Shanxi Youth Anti-Enemy Death Squad.
 In January 1937, she joined the women's company of the military and political training class in Taiyuan, which aimed to consolidate national anti-Japanese and salvation women's activists, serving as the company's instructor.